sandialabs/pyscan/docs/source/index.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+To get started with contributing to pyscan, check out the pyscan [developers wiki](https://github.com/sandialabs/pyscan/wiki).

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)